The page covers:

 The ceiling was decorated after the death of Algardi.
 The use of white and gilded stuccoes for the decoration of ceilings became very common in the second half of the XVIIth century.
 Its most impressive example is the ceiling of il Gesù by Antonio Raggi and Leonardo Retti.

-Frescoes by Pietro Paolo Ubaldini, an assistant to Pietro da Cortona: (left) Obedience in Cappella Lante Della Rovere; (right) Glory of St. Cecilia with musician angels in Cappella Buratti, a very popular subject
+Frescoes by Pietro Paolo Ubaldini, an assistant to Pietro da Cortona (see the ceiling he painted for the chapel of Palazzo Barberini): (left) Obedience in Cappella Lante Della Rovere; (right) Glory of St. Cecilia with musician angels in Cappella Buratti, a very popular subject

 In 1883 the church and the monastery were assigned to the Pontifical Armenian College and Cappella del S. Sepolcro, a chapel of S. Maria Egiziaca, a church of the Armenians which was inside an ancient temple, was relocated to S. Nicola da Tolentino.
 S. Biagio della Pagnotta is another church assigned to the Armenians.